 - Static balance

 - Symmetric weight bearing through lower extremities

-3. Static Support Sitting: child is able to maintain Supported Sitting, with caregiver hands on assistance
+Static Support Sitting: child is able to maintain Supported Sitting, with caregiver hands on assistance.

-4. Dynamic Support Sitting: child is able to utilize dynamic support surface (Boppy, couch cushions) to maintain sitting.
+Dynamic Support Sitting: child is able to utilize dynamic support surface, such as Boppy, to maintain sitting.

 Independence in sitting requires many complex skills, coordination, balance, strength, and body/safety awareness.
 I have broken down our exercise and activity recommendations into the element of sitting addressed by each and assist with Teaching Child to Sit Independently.

 Exercise and Activity Recommendations